garrandall/popular-music-data/tracks/demon-lil-wayne.md

 A demon with demands, a demon with demands
 I'm a demon with demands, I got demons on demand
 Yeah, yeah, yeah, I'm a demon, I demand you
-You brought the demon out the man, ooh
+You brought the demon out the man, oh
-Brought the demon out the man, ooh
+Brought the demon out the man, oh
 The demon out the man, you
-Brought the demon out the man, ooh
+Brought the demon out the man, oh

 You done pulled the demon out the man, pulled the demon out the pants